 Protect your Equipment on Safari

 Safaris can be really hard on camera equipment.
 From dusty conditions to bumpy roads, there are all sorts of hazards that can either damage your equipment or cause it to function less effectively.
-In this section, I’m going to talk about common issues you can expect to encounter and how to overcome them.
+In this section, I’m going to talk about the common issues you can expect to encounter and how to overcome them.

 Dust or Sand